-However, an experienced criminal defense lawyer may be able to help.
+However, an experienced Columbus methamphetamine manufacturing lawyer may be able to help.
 Depending on the facts of your case, options may be available to combat the charge in court and get it dismissed, or get your charge reduced to one with less severe consequences.

 Ohio Rev. Code 2925.04 makes it a crime to “knowingly manufacture or otherwise engage in any part of the production of a controlled substance.”
 Methamphetamine falls under the definition of a controlled substance as a Schedule II stimulant.

 Methamphetamine is a drug that originally had a medical use as a decongestant and weight loss drug.
 However, these days legitimate prescriptions for methamphetamine are very rare, and nearly all methamphetamine used by Americans is illicit.
 The most common form seen on the street is known as crystal meth because of its crystalline form.
 People smoke meth in pipes, inject it, snort it, or swallow it.
 The drug acts on the nervous system to create a sense of euphoria.
 It also may cause weight loss.
 Meth is highly addictive and abuse results in many harmful effects to the body and brain.